Hendryboyz/aws/storage/StorageClasses.md

 * Not allow to go back standard by lifecycle rules
 * Objects smaller than 128KB cannot be transitioned into Intelligent-Tiering
 * Objects must stay in the original storage class for a minimum of 30 days before transitioning before tiers
+* minimum charges is to store 30 day files